SAP/jenkins-library/documentation/docs/guidedtour.md

    }
    ```

-   The `cloudFoundryDeploy`  step calls the Cloud Foundry command line client to deploy the built multitarget application into SAP BTP.
+   The `cloudFoundryDeploy`  step calls the Cloud Foundry command line client to deploy the built MTA into SAP BTP.

 1. To configure the step to deploy into the Cloud Foundry environment, in your repository, open the `.pipeline/config.yml` and add the following content: